osilander/bacterial-genomics-intro/ngs-mapping/index.rst

 Stats with SAMtools
 ~~~~~~~~~~~~~~~~~~~

-Lets get an mapping overview.
+Lets get a mapping overview.
 For this we will use the ``samtools flagstat`` tool, which simply looks in your ``bam`` file for the `flags <http://broadinstitute.github.io/picard/explain-flags.html>` of each read and summarises them.
 The usage is as below:

 .. code:: bash